When it comes to product design, we often hear the terms

 The role of UI designers is more relevant to the visual representation of information.
 UI designers should have graphic design, visual design, and branding design skills to create interfaces that have a good look and feel.
 Usually, UI designers take the user flow and wireframes for individual screens/pages created by UX designers (skeleton of design) and turn it into something aesthetically pleasing (dressing-up the skeleton).

-Being a good designer means a few things, such as:
+good designer means a few things, such as:

 - Attention to detail.
 Good designers know that “The devil is in the detail,” and they are continually perfecting even tiny elements of their solutions.